equinor/fmu-dataio/docs/datamodel.rst

         {
             "myfirstkey": {
                 "mykey": "myvalue",
-                "anotherkey": "anothervalue",
+                "anotherkey": "anothervalue"
                 }
         }

     ::
     Annotating tracks along a dictionary can be tricky.
-Wit dot-annotation, we can refer to ```mykey``` in the example above as ``myfirstkey.mykey``.
+With dot-annotation, we can refer to ```mykey``` in the example above as ``myfirstkey.mykey``.
 This will be a pointer to ``myvalue`` in this case.
-You will see dot annotation in the explanations of the various metadata blocks below:
-    Now you know what it means!
+You will see dot annotation in the explanations of the various metadata blocks below: Now you know what it means!

 Root attributes
 ---------------